UoB-COMSM0110/2024-group-5/README.md

 Thinking about the process especially, we quickly learned that if the whole team isn't on the same page and working at the same level, everyone suffers for it.
 It was vital to us to ensure that we performed the Agile methods of planning poker, open communication, pair programming, and Kanban to ensure everyone had a strong foundation to build on.

-A large challenge when desigining a game is how rapidly it changes - features that may seem promising at first turn out to be too difficult to implement and others may be received poorly by the users.
+A large challenge when designing a game is how rapidly it changes - features that may seem promising at first turn out to be too difficult to implement and others may be received poorly by the users.
 Reflecting on design, we see that an OOA was vital to our project, as it was perfectly suited for the iterative and adaptive development that building a game required.

 Of course, such changes could not be implemented without a strong evaluative process, which we managed well, using both qualitative and quantitative data.
 Cross-referencing the two enabled us to spot where issues in our code came from and begin work on tackling them, resulting in a game that was field-tested to be fun and engaging and underscoring the importance of routine user feedback in development.